ideak1ng/logArchiveToolTask/README.md

 # logArchiveToolTask
-Project for "Log Archive Tool" task from Linux roadmap on (roadmap.sh)
+Project for "Log Archive Tool" task from Linux roadmap on (roadmap.sh) **Note: this tool was created and tested only on Ubuntu distribution**

 ## Installing (Manual)
 1. **Download project**, you can just download zip or use `git clone https://github.com/ideak1ng/logArchiveToolTask.git` command in your terminal